terencetcf/semantic-release-example/README.md

 git checkout -b 1.1.x v1.1.0
 ```

-make changes and commit the changes.
-Run `Run Semantic Release` to create the hotfix version, once its done, then PR to main.
+Continue to make changes and commit the changes.
+Run `Run Semantic Release` to create the hotfix version.
+Once its done, then create PR to main so that the fixes are available in trunk.

 ## To create beta pre-release